GAN-DUF: Hierarchical Deep Generative Models for Design Under Free-Form Geometric Uncertainty: RESULTS

 We compared two optimization scenarios: \begin{enumerate} \item Standard optimization, where we only consider the deterministic performance of the nominal design.
 The objective is expressed as $\max_{\mathbf{c}_p} f(G(\mathbf{c}_p,\mathbf{0},\mathbf{0}))$. \item Robust design optimization, which accounts for the performance variation caused by manufacturing uncertainty.
 The objective is expressed as $\max_{\mathbf{c}_p} Q_{\tau} \left(f(G(\mathbf{c}_p,\mathbf{c}_c,\mathbf{0}))|\mathbf{c}_p\right)$, where $Q_{\tau}$ denotes the conditional $\tau$-quantile.
 We set $\tau=0.05$ in this example. \end{enumerate}

-In each scenario, we performed Bayesian optimization (BO) to find $\mathbf{c}_p$.
+Under both scenarios, we fixed the parent and the child latent dimensions to 7 and 5, respectively, based on the aforementioned parametric study.
+In each scenario, we performed Bayesian optimization (BO) to optimize $\mathbf{c}_p$.
 We evaluate 21 initial samples of $\mathbf{c}_p$ selected by Latin hypercube sampling (LHS)~\cite{mckay2000comparison} and 119 sequentially selected samples based on BO's acquisition function of expected improvement (EI)~\cite{jones1998efficient}\footnote{The settings of the initial and the total evaluation times in BO are based on the parent latent dimension $d_p$.
 Specifically, we performed $3d_p$ initial LHS evaluations and $20d_p$ total evaluations, where $d_p=7$ as mentioned earlier.}.
 In standard optimization, we evaluate the nominal design performance $f(G(\mathbf{c}_p,\mathbf{0},\mathbf{0}))$ at each sampled point.
 In robust design optimization, we estimate the quantile of fabricated design performances $f(G(\mathbf{c}_p,\mathbf{c}_c,\mathbf{0}))$ by Monte Carlo (MC) sampling using 100 randomly sampled $\mathbf{c}_c\sim P(\mathbf{c}_c)$ at each $\mathbf{c}_p$.
-Figure~\ref{fig:opt_perf_distribution} shows the optimal solutions and the distributions of ground-truth fabricated design performances\footnote{``Ground-truth fabricated design" refers to designs created by the same means by which the designs from $\mathcal{I}_{\text{fab}}$ were created.} of these solutions.
-By accounting for manufacturing uncertainty, the quantile values of the post-fabrication performance distribution are improved for the robust optimal design $\mathbf{x}^*_{\text{robust}}$, compared to the standard optimal design $\mathbf{x}^*_{\text{std}}$, even though the nominal performance of $\mathbf{x}^*_{\text{robust}}$ is worse than $\mathbf{x}^*_{\text{std}}$.
+Figure~\ref{fig:opt_perf_distribution} shows the design solutions and the distributions of ground-truth fabricated design performances\footnote{``Ground-truth fabricated design" refers to designs created by the same means by which the designs from $\mathcal{I}_{\text{fab}}$ were created.} (\ie, post-fabrication performance distributions) of these solutions.
+We also performed permutation tests~\cite{fisher1936design} to evaluate the difference between the post-fabrication performances of the standard and the robust design solutions (Table~\ref{tab:pvalue}).
+The results show that, by accounting for manufacturing uncertainty, the post-fabrication performances of the robust design solution $\mathbf{x}^*_{\text{robust}}$ are significantly improved (indicated by small $p$-values), compared to the standard design solution $\mathbf{x}^*_{\text{std}}$, even though the nominal performance of $\mathbf{x}^*_{\text{robust}}$ is worse than $\mathbf{x}^*_{\text{std}}$.
 This result illustrates the possibility that the solution discovered by standard optimization can have high nominal performance but is likely to possess low performance when it is fabricated.
-The robust design optimization enabled by GAN-DUF can avoid this risk.
+The robust design optimization enabled by GAN-DUF can substantially mitigate this risk.